James Marshall's Games and Puzzles Page

 Board/Card/Tabletop Games

 Instead of listing most of the games I have, I'll mention a few that I particularly like.
 Not really in any special order...
 Button Shy Games focuses on wallet-sized games, typically 18 cards, though I think they have some other options as well.
 My personal favorite is Pentaquark, but you can't really go wrong with anything they publish.
 Their Board Game of the Month Club offers other games in addition to occasional extra content for existing games in their catalog, so that's worth a look if you like their games.
 Palm Island is a similar game in that the solo version is 17 cards, but the full version has other play modes and more cards to use in them.
 Also, you don't need a table to play; it's designed to be played with the cards held in your hands.
 It might be nice to see more games like this; maybe this will start a series?
-One Deck Dungeon by Asmadi Games is another one I enjoy.
-They have one stand-alone expansion for it already, and it look like this is likely to grow into a larger series of games over time.
+One Deck Dungeon by Asmadi Games is another one I enjoy, and there are few games in this series.
 The Sherlock Holmes Consulting Detective series may be of interest to Sherlock Holmes fans.
-There are currently three games, all stand-alone, with a fourth planned where you travel around, visiting places and people to gather clues, and try to solve mysteries and compare your score to Holmes' score.
-Fun, but it's probably going to be a rather long game, and I've heard that beating Holmes is virtually impossible.
+There are currently four games, all stand-alone, with ten cases each where you travel around, visiting places and people to gather clues and try to solve mysteries.
+You can compare you score at the end to Holmes' (but I've read that it's virtually impossible to beat him, so don't try, just enjoy the game).
+Certainly fun, but it can be long.
 For a similar, but generally easier and shorter game, check out 221B Baker Street, and try to find the new Deluxe Edition that contains 200 cases.
 It's designed to be competitive, but can be adapted easily for solo or co-op instead.
+Another option is Detective: City of Angels by Van Ryder Games, which has a few expansions providing a good number of cases.
+It has a similar concept but is set in 1940s Los Angeles, and can be played solo, co-op, or competitive where one player takes a role playing against the detectives.
 The Tiny Epic series by Gamelyn Games is also pretty good.
-I think they take a regular, full-sized game concept and find a way to shrink it down so that you get the big-game feel in a small form factor.
-And if you're into sports, check out Pocket Sports, which started in Australia (AU web site) and moved to the US; there's a UK distributor as well.
+Quoting their web site: "Tiny Epic is a series of small box approachable board games that deliver more than the box size would suggest."
+While a series, they're pretty much all stand-alone games with their own unique themes, so you'll probably find something you like here.
+20 Strong by Chip Theory Games is one of their smaller, less expensive games where each deck of cards is its own game, and all games use the same basic game play system involving 20 dice.
+Grey Gnome Games has a lot of good, small, mint tin sized games available at The Game Crafter as well as some larger games (e.g., Iron Helm and Desolate).
+And if you're into sports, check out Pocket Sports in the US or this UK distributor.
 These games are small, easy to carry around, and fairly quick to play, but being dice-based, the play is mostly random with not many choices.
 They are still fun though, especially if you're familiar with the sports.
 You can play them solo (I do), but they're probably best played with others, like a real sports game.
 There's a nice variety available, with a dozen games or so for sale, so chances are you'll find at least one sport you like in the series.

 Along the lines of game systems, I like the Decktet, a six-suited deck of cards.
 Many games that can be played with it are available in the Decktet Wiki.
 A print-and-play version of the deck is available if you want to try it out, and there are at least two stores that sell printed decks if you'd prefer a professionally made deck.
 If you'd like a book with some games and other information, the Decktet Book is available in printed and PDF forms.
 As similar product is The Everdeck, designed to be a universal card system.
 This can be used for traditional 52-card decks, a tarot deck, a hanafuda deck, and various other sets of cards; it's even compatible with some word games and other modern games.
 For some examples on using the deck, see the Games Playable with The Everdeck list at Board Game Geek, which also links to similar lists that could be helpful.
 For a board game version of a deck of cards -- a set of pieces that can be used to play lots of games -- check out the piecepack: 24 tiles, 24 coins, 4 dice, and 4 pawns.
 It's probably most readily available in the The Infinite Board Game version (Amazon link), which includes a book of rules for a bunch of games, but there are other sellers and you can make your own if you prefer.
 Be sure to check out the Piecepack Wiki for even more games and information.
 A bit different, but still worth mentioning, is Dicecards.
 It's a typical 54-card deck of playing cards except that the pictures on the cards "feature more than thirty random elements that can be used in any game".
 There are dice, of course, but also things like treasure maps, targets, compasses, poker chips, dreidels, letter tiles, short straws, runes, tarot (but just the Major Arcana), dungeon tiles, and more.
 This makes it usable in lots of different ways, which is pretty cool, and you can find some games playable with this deck on their web site.